halirutan/XPaceTools/README.md

 - Euclidean distance from the initial position.
 As described in [this article][1], the Euler-angles are taken into account into this distance.
 For the list of distances, the mean, min, max, and standard-deviation are calculated.
 - Using the motion, a "speed" measure is defined that also takes translations and rotations into account.
 For the speed, the sum (integral) is given.
-When variance measures turn out to be of value, they will be implemented in future.
+When variance measures turn out to be of value, they will be implemented in the future.
-- For distance and speed measures, there is a "weighted" variant available that puts more weight on the center of the measurement because this is the region where the center of the k-space is captured.
+- For distance and speed measures, there is a "weighted" variant available that puts more weight in the center of the measurement because this is the region where the center of the k-space is captured.
 - Sometimes frames are skipped due to invalid measurements.
-That also might be an important information.
+That also might be important information.
 Therefore, the mean time-difference and its standard-deviation is also included.

 These measures are shown in the HTML file and are also available in a dedicated `xxx_stats.json`: